ahorjia/THDemo/README.md

 pastie with a comment like: `{-# START_FILE *MyFile.hs* #-}`.
 This will cause the following content to go into `MyFile.hs`.
-If you use the `START_FILE` comment more than once, each occurence will cause the following content to go into different files - with the names you provided - when the pastie is cloned.
+If you use the `START_FILE` comment more than once, each occurence will cause the following content to go into different files - with the names you provided - when the content is cloned.

 Here's a [simple example](https://www.fpcomplete.com/ide?title=3+Bobs&paste=https://dl.dropboxusercontent.com/u/41598573/3bobs.hs).